 What is CPD?

-CPD stands for Continual Professional Development.
+CPD stands for Continuing Professional Development.
 It is a name for keeping up to date with knowledge, understanding and the skills that you use in your work.

 It’s likely that you already do this, even if you don’t call it CPD.